sidharthponram916/facial-expression-classifier/README.md

 ---

 ## Summary
-The model successfully classifies facial expressions with solid accuracy and visualizes results dynamically during prediction.
+The model successfully classifies facial expressions with ~70% accuracy and visualizes results dynamically during prediction.
 Future improvements include adding data augmentation and deploying it as a live emotion recognition app.